2022 Concert in the Park Series

-The Concert in the Park Series will be returning to the Frisco Historic Park gazebo and lawn at 120 East Main Street for live, in-person shows this summer.
-Concerts will be held on Thursdays, June 17 to September 2, 2021 from 5:30-7:30pm with three additional concert dates being added to the line-up this summer.
+The Concert in the Park Series will once again be at the Frisco Historic Park gazebo and lawn at 120 East Main Street this summer.
+Concerts will take place on Thursdays from June 23 to September 8, 2022 from 5:30-7:30pm.

 What to Expect

 - Concerts in the Park are pet-friendly with the expectation that pets are leashed and well-mannered.

 - No outside alcohol is allowed, but beverage sales are available and benefit a different local non-profit at each concert.
 Feel free to bring a dinner picnic though, as most concerts only feature beverages and light snacks for sale.
 There are also many great restaurants within walking distance of the concert.
 Learn more about dining options in Frisco.